taha1048/AtliQ-Motors-Electric-Vehicles-Analysis/README.md

 This project aims to help AtliQ Motors with their research about the electric vehicles market in India, to give them clear understanding of the industry condition, the customers, and the competitors.

 # Resources
-it's the 12th challenge in the codebasics.io resume projects series, check it here
+It's the 12th challenge in the codebasics.io resume projects series, check it [here](https://codebasics.io/challenge/codebasics-resume-project-challenge)

 # Problem Statement
 “AtliQ Motors is an automotive giant in the USA that specializes in electric vehicles (EVs).
 In the last 5 years, their market share rose to 25% in North America’s electric and hybrid vehicles segment.
 As a part of their expansion plans, they wanted to launch their bestselling models in India where their market share is less than 2%.
 Bruce Haryali, the chief of AtliQ Motors India, wanted to do a detailed market study of India’s existing EV/Hybrid market before proceeding further.”